RCellar/ElasticTest/README.md

     You'll see the container nodes will recreate where relevant.
 At this point you should be able to launch Kibana via https://localhost:5601 and login using the `elastic` credential, using the same credential you should've stored from earlier.

+Notes and Current Defects: Enterprise Search integration with Kibana does not currently work due to an issue with the CA cert format, but works as standalone.
+It can be accessed via https://localhost:3002 .